Creating our own neighborhood park

 A while back, our house backed up into these 2 old houses that an excavator had knocked down.
 There was all this uneven ground with debris and trash left over.

-I did some digging and found out that the Houston Parks Department owned it, and that they had this goal of green spaces in the area.
+I did some digging and found out that the City of Houston Parks and Recreation Department owned it, and that they had this goal of greenspaces in the area.
 So some parents and I rallied around the idea of having our own park.
-We met with the Houston Parks Department and Houston Parks Board, let them know our interest and had a few events in the community to raise awareness.
+We met with the Houston Parks and Recreation Department and Houston Parks Board, let them know our interest and had a few events in the community to raise awareness.

 The project went more quickly than we expected—2 years from start to finish.
 At the final ceremony, we planted 20 trees.
 By the time we were done, we had a picnic table, a barbecue pit, a bike rack fence, and even a chimney swift tower for birds that were used to nesting in the chimneys of old homes that have since been knocked down by new development.